ZOLGENSMA is a one-time-only intravenous infusion

 ZOLGENSMA is a gene therapy for the treatment of pediatric patients less than 2 years of age with spinal muscular atrophy (SMA).

-ZOLGENSMA has a Boxed Warning for acute serious liver injury.
+ZOLGENSMA has a Boxed Warning for Acute Serious Liver Injury and Acute Liver Failure.
 Please see additional Important Safety Information at the end of this video.
 Please also see the Full Prescribing Information at ZOLGENSMA-hcp.com.

 ZOLGENSMA is a vector-based gene therapy that utilizes a type of adeno-associated virus called AAV9 to deliver a fully functional copy of the human SMN gene with a continuous promoter.

 As a gene therapy, the recommended dose of ZOLGENSMA is measured in vector genomes, or vg, and is dosed based on body weight.
 ZOLGENSMA is provided as a kit containing 1 alcohol wipe per vial, the full Prescribing Information, a helpful quick reference guide, and…

 …2 or more clear, single-use, 10-mL vials, containing either 5.5 mL or 8.3 mL of product, with a nominal concentration of 2.0 x 1013 vg/mL.